danieloakman/CSIT214-814-Group-Program/PlagiarismDetection/README.txt

 	- Double click the PlagiarismDetection-x.x.jar to open the program WITHOUT console remaining on the screen.
 	- Open "RunDebug.bat" to open the program WITH console remaining on the screen.
 *NOTE:
-	- Make sure to have the serviceAccountKey.json in the same folder as the jar and the .bat file.
+	- MAKE SURE TO HAVE THE serviceAccountKey.json in the same folder as the jar and the .bat file.
 	- Make sure that if you're using RunDebug.bat, that the name of the jar is correct.
 Just edit it if it's not.
 So: java -jar whateverName.jar matches the jar you're trying to open.

  - EXTRA NOTES:
 	- We have also included all .jar files that were made at different points of the program's development, this can be found in the folder "Program Executables".
-Also included are screenshots of the Firebase firestore and users authentication screens, which is in the "Firebase console pictures" folder.
+	- Also included are screenshots of the Firebase firestore(the database) and users authentication screens, which is in the "Firebase console pictures" folder.
 	- There is an admin user that can be used for marking, email: test@test.com, password: test123.
 Admin users are given access to the debug screen (top right corner of the screen, there will be the debug/test button).